bluenote-1577/skani/README.md

 ### Requirements and Install

-#### Option 1: Pre-built binary
+#### Option 1: Pre-built linux binary

 We offer a pre-built binary for 64-bit linux systems.
+See the [Releases](https://github.com/bluenote-1577/skani/releases) page.

 ```sh
 # TODO ENSURE THIS LINK WORKS ON RELEASE